jpmens/check-mqtt/README.md

   -t <topic>, --topic <topic>
-                        topic to use for the check (defaults to nagios/test) -r, --readonly        just read the value of the topic -l <payload>, --payload <payload>
+                        topic to use for the check (defaults to nagios/test) -r, --readonly        just read the value of the topic -S, --short           output string is shorter (more terse) -l <payload>, --payload <payload>
                         payload which will be PUBLISHed (defaults to 'PiNG').
 If it begins with !, output of the command will be used